clemsadand/AirPollution/README.md

-# Advection-Diffusion Solvers: CR-FEM and PINN
+# Air Pollution Modelling with PINN and CR-FEM

 ## Description

-This project implements and compares two numerical methods for solving time-dependent advection-diffusion equations:
+This project study the modeling of air pollution using the advection-diffusion equations in a bounded two-dimensional domain.
+It implements and compares two numerical methods for solving time-dependent advection-diffusion equations:
-1.  **Crouzeix-Raviart Finite Element Method (CR-FEM)**: A classical finite element approach using Crouzeix-Raviart elements and a Backward Euler time-stepping scheme.
+1.  **Physics-Informed Neural Networks (PINN)**: A deep learning approach where a neural network is trained to satisfy the PDE, initial conditions, and boundary conditions.
-2.  **Physics-Informed Neural Networks (PINN)**: A deep learning approach where a neural network is trained to satisfy the PDE, initial conditions, and boundary conditions.
+2.  **Crouzeix-Raviart Finite Element Method (CR-FEM)**: A classical finite element approach using Crouzeix-Raviart elements and a Backward Euler time-stepping scheme.

 The project includes scripts for running experiments to compare the accuracy and performance of these methods.